I've been thinking about this delicious baked potato and bacon soup for a while, and I finally revisited it.

 -

 Top with reserved bacon and other toppings as desired.
-Leftovers are delicious.
-Store separately from toppings, and add the toppings after reheating the soup.

-To make this soup vegetarian, skip the bacon entirely and saute the onions in 4 tablespoons of butter.
+To make this soup vegetarian, skip the bacon entirely and sauté the onions in 4 tablespoons of butter.

 (Originally published January 12, 2012.
-Redone in 2019 with new text, photos, and updated recipe.)
+Redone in January 2019 and January 2025 with updated recipe, text, and photos.

 Leave a Reply